Chrissy Teigen Hit And Run: Model Uninjured In Wreck, Driver Arrested

-Chrissy Teigen was involved in a hit and run accident Tuesday night, but was fortunately not injured.
-The diver of the other vehicle, meanwhile, has been arrested on misdemeanor charges.
+Chrissy Teigen was involved in a hit and run accident Tuesday night, but fortunately, she was not injured.
+The driver of the other vehicle, meanwhile, has been arrested on misdemeanor charges.

 As E!
-Online reports, a Los Angeles Police Department spokesperson confirmed that the Sports Illustrated model and wife of singer John Legend was a passenger in a vehicle that was hit by a hit and run driver near Hollywood Tuesday night.
+Online reports, a Los Angeles Police Department spokesperson confirmed that the Sports Illustrated model and wife of singer John Legend was a passenger in a vehicle that was struck by a hit and run driver near Hollywood Tuesday night.
 At about 7:30 p.m. local time, as Chrissy’s car was making a turn, she and her companion were hit by another driver who chose to flee the scene.
-Unfortunately for the hit and run driver, he drove right towards some cops.
+Unfortunately for the hit and run driver, he drove right towards the police.

 After E!
 Online broke the news of the accident, Chrissy herself took to Twitter to assure fans that she’s OK, as well as to have a laugh at the expense of the L.A. cops who don’t mind speaking to the media when celebrities are involved in car accidents.